GoogleCloudPlatform/community/tutorials/appengine-fantasm/index.md

 Large-scale systems can often have correspondingly large-scale workflows.
-While Task Queue has the necessary building blocks, it does not directly provide facility to build these workflows in a normal, predictable manner.
+While Task Queue has the necessary building blocks, it does not directly provide a facility to build these workflows in a normal, predictable manner.
 On the contrary, the flexibility of Task Queue, while powerful, often leads to a spiderweb of process flows and subtle differences in implementations.